Does Lawless' New Foundation Replace Filler? An Investigation

 AdvertisementADVERTISEMENT

 “As someone who prefers a matte (but never cakey!) foundation, I have to say, Lawless really impressed me.
 Even before setting, my skin looked like a porcelain doll’s; luminous, blurred, and honestly, pretty close to flawless.
 My pores disappeared, and it was pretty transfer-resistant too, which is rare to find with a full coverage formula.
-I’m not sure if I quite agree with the plumping claims, but that also wasn’t super important to me, personally.
 7L was a perfect shade match for me, but I would love to see more shades added to the lineup so everyone who wants to try this can do so.” – Karina Hoshikawa, Senior Writer

 Shade(s) tested: 24D, 23D, 22T